andyeswong/blog/CRUSH.md

 ### Change Design/Colors

 1. Edit `styles.css` for color variables and animations
-2. Edit `DESIGN_SYSTEM.md` if documenting changes
-3. Use Dracula palette defined in CSS custom properties
+2. Use Dracula palette defined in CSS custom properties
-4. Tailwind classes in templates for spacing/layout
+3. Tailwind classes in templates for spacing/layout

 ### Add New Route